eladyarkoni/stackjs/README.md

 ## How to learn StackJS

-Just go to [StackJS Website](http://www.stackjs.org) and go to Get Started page.
+Just go to [StackJS Website](http://www.stackjs.org) and then to 'Get Started' page.

 ## Create a new Project